Can Virtualisation save you money?

 What is a Virtual Server?

 A virtual server is, as the name suggests, a server that is virtual rather than physical.
 Think of it like a digital server that has no physical components.
 These are kept on a physical server.
 They come with a benefit that multiple virtual servers can be kept on a singular physical server.
 And this means you can save on physical space and money – as a result of this, they cost less!
 Plus, these work almost the same as a regular server, except aren’t physical.
-Of course, you’re limited to total amount of physical resources available.
+Of course, you’re limited to the number of physical resources available.
 You can’t magically create hardware, unfortunately!

 Virtualisation became a thing because companies were trying to be more efficient with resources and making the most of their money.
 And it was common for servers to have spare resources for busy periods and maybe future growth.
 Makes sense, right?
 However, because of this, servers would only be using 10% of their resources.
 So to combat this, virtual servers were created, so that multiple servers could be kept on a singular physical hardware server.
-The result being that servers now often use 80% of physical resources which much more cost effective and efficient.
+The result being that servers now often use 80% of physical resources which much more cost-effective and efficient.
 Think if you had the option to choose between creating 5 virtual servers or buying 5 physical servers which could be the best value for money?
 Remember not all the physical servers will likely not be fully utilised.

 How Virtual Servers Work

 Virtual servers work by using Hypervisor, something that acts as a translator between the physical hardware and the virtual ‘hardware’.
-Each virtual server only needs to talk to the hypervisor (not the hundreds of types of hardware) which means that the Virtual Machine’s are portable between physical servers.
+Each virtual server only needs to talk to the hypervisor (not the hundreds of types of hardware) which means that the Virtual Machines are portable between physical servers.

 A VM is saved as a couple of files.
 One as a configuration file and the other which is the whole server and its data.